-A new service designed to support patients with complex and chronic needs will start in August 2020 in north-eastern and eastern Melbourne, recognising the importance of wrap-around services to support people who need it most.
+A new service designed to support patients with complex and chronic needs will start in August 2020 in eastern Melbourne, recognising the importance of wrap-around services to support people who need it most.

 The Right Care = Better Health Service aims to support referred patients to receive personalised support in finding, accessing and fulfilling complex care requirements through local services.
 The project aims to provide patients with: